Healthy Snacks for Dogs on the Trail

 If you're packing fresh snacks like fruits or vegetables, store them in airtight containers or resealable bags to prevent them from getting crushed or spoiled.
 Consider using food-grade silicone storage bags, as they are lightweight, durable, and easy to clean.

-Choosing Portable Snack Containers
+Choosing Snack Containers

 When it comes to packing homemade or commercially available snacks, choose portable snack containers that are convenient and keep the treats fresh.
 Look for containers with secure lids and ones that are easy to open, especially if you'll be using them on the trail.
 Consider collapsible silicone containers as they take up minimal space when empty.